 Mr. Trump’s penchant for using troops to accomplish his aims has long been apparent.

-This year, he has deployed both Guard and active-duty Marines to Los Angeles and has tried to call up the Guard to send to the Chicago area and Portland, Oregon.
+This year, he has deployed National Guard and active-duty Marines to Los Angeles and has tried to call up the Guard to send to the Chicago area and Portland, Oregon.

 Federal courts have put both of those on hold.

-The Supreme Court is considering the Chicago deployment, and that ruling will likely guide the other cases.
+The Supreme Court is considering the Chicago deployment, and its ruling will likely guide the outcomes of the other cases.

 An appeal of that court’s decision would then leap to the Supreme Court.